1Hardaway/Azure-Honeynet/README.md

 For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, I set up the built-in firewalls on the virtual machines to restrict access and safeguard the resources against unauthorized connections.
+I strengthened the NSGs by blocking all incoming and outgoing traffic, except for traffic coming from my own public IP address.
+I swapped the public endpoints with Private Endpoints.
+This made sure that sensitive resources, like databases and storage accounts, could only be accessed from within the virtual network and not from the public internet.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>